decorator-factory/typing-tips/docs/one-offs/object-vs-any/index.md

     return f"{mysterious} {name}"
 ```

-I cover `Any` in more detail on ["Avoid `Any`"](../../tips/avoid-any)
+I cover `Any` in more detail on ["Avoid `Any`"](../avoid-any/index.md)

 ## What's the difference?

-If you have an `Any`, you can perform any operation on an object.
+If you have a value of type `Any`, you are allowed to perform any operation on that value.

-If you have an `object`, you can only do things to it that are appropriate to that object.
+If you have a value of type `object`, you are only allowed to perform operations on it that are valid for _every_ `object`.

 Let's look at the original example:
 ```py